adobrich/mtg-deck-builder/README.md

-# mtg-deck-builder
+# MTG Deck Builder
-MTG deck builder and collection manager written in rust
+MTG Deck Builder is a deck builder and collection manager written in rust